 Reports in TOP-Energy

-Three types of reports on a project can be created: the data report, the eValuate report, and the eValuate calculation export.
+Three types of reports on a project can be created: the data report, the variant comparison report, and the variant comparison export.
 For this purpose, Microsoft Office (with Word and Excel) must be installed on the computer.

 The three report types differ from each other in content and file format.

-The main report, which presents all essential data and results of an eValuate module clearly in text, tables, and graphics, is the eValuate report.
+The main report, which presents all essential data and results of a Variant comparison clearly in text, tables, and graphics, is the Variant comparison report.
 It is also output in Word format.

-The third way to generate reports is to export the profitability assessment data to a Microsoft Excel document (eValuate export).
-To do this, choose Export eValuate calculation.
+The third way to generate reports is to export the profitability assessment data to a Microsoft Excel document (variant comparison export).
+To do this, choose Export Variant comparison.

 Data Report